woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-formatters.md

 ## CurrencyFormatter

-This formatter takes an array of prices, and returns the same array but with currency data added.
+This formatter takes an array of prices, and returns the same array but with currency data appended to it.
 The currency data added is:

 | Key                           | Type     | Description                                                                                       |
 | ----------------------------- | -------- | ------------------------------------------------------------------------------------------------- |